-The Office of Career Services (OCS) offers a full range of career services including job search guidance, internship opportunities, full-time vacancy listings, and library resources.
+The Office of Career Services (OCS) offers a full range of career services including job search guidance, internship opportunities, and full-time job listings.
 Other services include resume consultations and mock interviews.

 Students enrolled in graduate programs are encouraged to consult the OCS office as early as possible regarding the services described above.